Usergitbit/EchelonExtractor/README.md

 ## Known issues

-The compiler currently strips the code from the worker file when building in production with AOT and optimizations.
-The workaround is to build for production without optimizations then copy the contents of the worker file over the content in the build with optimizations.
+The compiler currently strips the code from the worker file when building in production with AOT.
+The workaround is to build for production without AOT then copy the contents of the worker file over the content in the build with optimizations.
+The service worker hash will also have to be updated manually.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)